What is happening to the UK's asylum system?

 Women, men and children forced to flee their homes should be able to do so without putting their lives at risk.

-Since the beginning of the pandemic in the UK, the British Red Cross has supported nearly 29,000 destitute refugees and people seeking asylum to access essentials such as food, clothing and sanitary items.
+In 2020 alone, the British Red Cross supported 30,000 destitute refugees and people seeking asylum to access essentials such as food, clothing and sanitary items.
 We believe that Every Refugee Matters.
-We must protect people and, now more than ever, remember the importance of humanity.

 Over the past decade, thousands of migrants and refugees have travelled through Sudan